waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.6/readme.md

 1. **Install the Kubernetes extension in Visual Studio Code**

+   - Install using the Extensions panel, or run `code --install-extension ms-kubernetes-tools.vscode-kubernetes-tools`

 1. **Deploy a pod consisting of just one container running the container image created earlier:**

    a. **Create a manifest describing the desired state of your pod**